 WOMEN TRAVELERS RISK : MEDIUM

-Women should not walk alone at night, due to the fact that they can catch attention of some undesirable people.
+Women should not walk alone at night, because they can catch the attention of some undesirable people.
 Women can travel to Buenos Aires without any problems, but they need to be careful when in crowds and rural places.